Last Updated: Feb 21st, 2025

 Speaking of name servers, do you offer reverse DNS (PTR Records)?

-Yes, as of September 15th, 2024 We control our reverse zones and have the ability to create and manage PTR records for our project members and end users.
+Yes, as of September 15th, 2024 we control our reverse zones and have the ability to create and manage PTR records for our project members and end users.
 If you need records setup, beyond the automatic ones, you can reach out to our support desk and let them know.

 Okay, if you have PTR support, what is the policy about email servers?

-I ran an nslookup on my IPv6 address and I’m not sure how to feel about the results…
+I ran nslookup on my IPv6 address and I’m not sure how to feel about the results…

 FurrIX has a policy in place to help our volunteers deal with network abuse.
-All interfaces on our end that connect our project members, project guest and end users to our network(s) will have a PTR entry that tells our volunteers and external network operators the following information:
+All interfaces on our end that connect our project members and guest to our networks will have a PTR entry that tells our volunteers and external network operators the following information:

-• the subnet identifier
+- the subnet identifier

-• the city, state/province and country of the member or end user responsible for the traffic
+- the city, state/province and country of the member or end user responsible for the traffic

 I saw a few different domains servicing your project, why is that?